Janina San Miguel

 Janina Miller San Miguel (born November 14, 1990) is a Filipino beauty queen who was crowned Binibining Pilipinas World at the Binibining Pilipinas 2008 beauty pageant.

-San Miguel resigned from her title in September 2008, citing personal reasons including the death of her grandfather.
-The title was transferred to 1st Runner-up, Danielle Castaño, who went on to represent the country at the Miss World 2008 pageant.
+San Miguel resigned from her title in September 2008, three months before the scheduled Miss World pageant, citing personal reasons including the death of her grandfather.
+The title was transferred to the first runner-up, Danielle Castaño, who went on to represent the country at the Miss World 2008 pageant.
+Since then, San Miguel has lived a life out of the spotlight.

 Background

-Janina San Miguel came from a poor family living in a residential compound in Quezon City, Metro Manila.
+Janina San Miguel came from a poor family living in a residential compound in Quezon City.
 She is the eldest of three children, with her father working as a jeepney driver and her mother as a laundry washer or "labandera" (hired to wash other people's clothes).

 At the time of the Binibining Pilipinas 2008 pageant, San Miguel was a freshman student taking up broadcast communication at the University of the East in Manila, with the ambition of becoming a professional broadcaster.

-She had previously garnered first runner-up at her school's Mister and Miss UE pageant, and said she joined the Binibining Pilipinas competition to gain "experiences, new friends and opportunities".
+Pageantry

 Binibining Pilipinas

-The 2008 Binibining Pilipinas pageant was held on March 8, 2008 at the Araneta Coliseum in Quezon City, Metro Manila.
+The 2008 Binibining Pilipinas pageant was held on March 8, 2008, at the Araneta Coliseum in Quezon City, Metro Manila.
 At seventeen years old, Janina San Miguel was the youngest contestant of the twenty-four women in the competition, as well as one of the tallest at 5 ft 11 in (180 cm).
 Early in the competition, San Miguel had won special awards for Best in Swimsuit and Best in Long Gown.

 Question and answer

-As part of the question and answer portion of the pageant, candidates were made to randomly select the name of their questioner-judge out of a fishbowl.
-The name that San Miguel picked was that of Vivienne Tan, who asked "What role did your family play for you as candidate to Binibining Pilipinas?"